MicrosoftDocs/dynamics365smb-docs/business-central/finance-setup-reminders.md

 8. To specify the language for an email message, choose the **Add text for language** action.
 The **Language Code** field updates to show your selection.
 On the **Email Text** FastTab, enter the content of the message in the selected language.

-After you have set up the reminder terms, you can assign them to customers on Customer Card pages.
+After you set up the reminder terms, you can assign them to customers on Customer Card pages.
 For more information, see [Register New Customers](sales-how-register-new-customers.md).

 ## See also